mattermost/mattermost-developer-documentation/site/content/extend/plugins/migration.md

 }
 ```

-Unfortunately, writing to `Greeting` while the plugin may be concurrently reading from same could result in a corrupted read or write.
+Writing to `Greeting` while the plugin may be concurrently reading from same could result in a corrupted read or write.
 The [mattermost-plugin-sample](https://github.com/mattermost/mattermost-plugin-sample) and [mattermost-plugin-demo](https://github.com/mattermost/mattermost-plugin-demo) have both been updated with more complete examples, but the general idea is to manually handle the `OnConfigurationChange` hook and synchronize access to these variables.
 One such way is with a [sync.RWMutex](https://golang.org/pkg/sync/#RWMutex):

 ```go
 type Plugin struct {